-Educational objective 1: Produce graduates who demonstrate the ability to apply mathematics, engineering principles, computer skills, and natural sciences to chemical engineering practice
+Educational objective 1: Produce graduates who demonstrate the ability to apply mathematics, engineering principles, computer skills, and natural sciences to environmental engineering practice

-In addition to basic courses in Mathematics (MATH 009A, MATH 009B, MATH 009C, MATH 010A, MATH 010B, MATH 046), Chemistry (CHEM 001A, CHEM 001B, CHEM 001C, CHEM 112A, CHEM 112B, CHEM 112C), Physics (PHYS 040A, PHYS 040B, PHYS 040C), and Biology (BIOL 005A, BIOL 05LA), students acquire skills in chemical engineering sciences including process analysis (CHE 110A and CHE 110B), chemical reaction engineering (CHE122), fluid mechanics (CHE 114), heat transfer (CHE 116), mass transfer (CHE 120), separation processes (CHE 117), process control (CHE 118), thermodynamics (CHE 100 and CHE 130), engineering modeling and numerical techniques (ENGR 118), and design (as elements in numerous courses and CHE 175A and 175B).
-Additional technical electives differentiate the chemical engineering, biochemical engineering and bioengineering options with all of the three options building a core foundation for their specific emphasis.
-These are reinforced through two major laboratories focused on data acquisition and advanced experimentation (CHE 160ABC series for all options, CEE 125 for Chemical Engineering and CHE 124L for Biochemical and Bioengineering options).
-The program culminates in a capstone senior design project (ChE 175AB) while training students on design methodologies, engineering economics, and engineering ethics.
-The concept of design, modeling, and analysis is emphasized starting with the freshman course, Introduction to Chemical and Environmental Engineering (CEE 10/11), and continues throughout the curricula thereby adequately preparing our students to enter a variety of industries.
+In addition to basic courses in Mathematics (MATH 009A, MATH 009B, MATH 009C, MATH 010A, MATH 010B, MATH 046), Chemistry (CHEM 001A, CHEM 001B, CHEM 001C, CHEM 112A, CHEM 112B), Physics (PHYS 040A, PHYS 040B, PHYS 040C), and Biology (BIOL 005A, BIOL 05LA), students acquire skills in environmental engineering sciences (including air (ENVE 133), water (ENVE 142) and soil sciences (ENSC 100/100L) transport phenomena (CHE 114, CHE 120, and ENVE 135), thermodynamics (CEE100 and CEE130), mass balances (ENVE 171), unit operations (ENVE 120), engineering modeling (ENGR 118), and design (numerous courses).
+Additional technical electives differentiate the water and air options with both options building a core foundation for their specific emphasis.
+These are reinforced through two major laboratories focused on data acquisition and advanced experimentation (ENVE 160 series and CEE 125).
+The program culminates in a capstone senior design project (ENVE 175 AB) while training students on design methodologies, engineering economics, and engineering ethics.
+The concept of design, modeling, and analysis is emphasized starting with the freshman course, Introduction to Chemical and Environmental Engineering (CEE 10), and continues throughout the curricula thereby adequately preparing our students to enter a variety of industries.